 For Sale: Birectifier beverage distillate analysis kit ($2100USD)

 Available after a lot of work is Dr. Luckow’s birectifier, famously used by Rafael Arroyo in Puerto Rico to develop the next generation of ideas in distillation.
-The device went completely extinct, likely due to WWII, but I’ve revived it.
-Some of the biggest leads came after I bought a first edition of Studies on Rum from the estate of a Seagram employee and found an extra page tucked into it which was from an article in International Sugar Journal.
+The device went completely extinct, likely due to WWII, but it’s been revived.
+Some of the biggest leads came after buying a first edition of Studies on Rum from the estate of a Seagram employee containing an extra page tucked into it which was from an article in International Sugar Journal.

 Arroyo attributed much of his research success to this device.
 It is sort of like a scalpel meets stethoscope for spirits.
 Small samples, such as 250 ml of 40% ABV spirit, are very slowly super fractionated into multiple (typically 8), uniform fractions for the sake of counting congeners and making comparisons.
 Coupled with a few sub-analysis techniques, it allows the progressive development and reverse engineering of spirits.
-Arroyo used this for yeast selection, fermentation optimization, still tuning, and even for decisions regarding aging.
+Arroyo used this for yeast selection, fermentation optimization, still tuning, and even for decisions regarding maturation.

 The kit includes the birectifier with custom condenser, 500 ml distilling flask and laboratory stands.
 In the photo, but not included, are the heating mantle, thermometers, or the lab jack scissor platform.
-Critical to operation is a heating controller and I highly recommend an Auber PID (I use a custom model I can help anyone get.
-It will integrate with our automation kit.).
+Critical to operation is a heating controller and I highly recommend an Auber PID (This is a custom spec’d model which includes temperature probe and will integrate with our automation kit.).

-Please email me directly if you are interested.
+Please email me directly if you are interested (birectifier (at) gmail (•)com).
 I will hand deliver these to any distillery in a 150 miles radius, otherwise shipping will be fully insured and based on location.

 Eventually, we (an MIT colleague and I) will be offering a full robotic automation kit to reduce active time of operation with a projected cost of $2000USD (This includes an Auber heating controller and specialty Sartorius scale).
 We predict distillers will eventually want to run the machine twice a day.

 Check back because this post will continuously be updated with supporting educational links and historical background material.